aarmey/ml-for-bioe/website/review-qs.md

 ### Lecture 4

 1. What does cross-validation aim to achieve?
-What does it pretend to do to acheive this?
+What does it pretend to do to achieve this?
-2. What does bootstrapping aim to acheive?
-What does it pretend to do to acheive this?
+2. What does bootstrapping aim to achieve?
+What does it pretend to do to achieve this?
 3. Why does cross-validation need to be performed across multiple folds?
 4. How will the process of cross-validation influence the model fit error we observe?
 How does it affect the model prediction error?
 5. We want to demonstrate that we can predict the time until failure for an artificial heart from a set of clinical measurements.
-We plan to utilize LASSO regression to develop this prediction model, and are interested in the variables selected by LASSO.
+We plan to utilize LASSO regression to develop this prediction model and are interested in the variables selected by LASSO.
 Walk through the steps to implement cross-validation here.
 How can you ensure you select only one set of variables?
 6. List **two** ways in which cross-validation and bootstrap are similar.
 7. List **two** ways in which cross-validation and bootstrap are different.
 8. Why is performing variable selection outside of your cross-validation loop bad, but it’s OK to decide what you are going to measure in the first place?